 This book teaches all about being willing to serve, and having the bravery to believe you can make a difference.

 While working on this post, I also discovered that Little Blue Truck has a Halloween book, too!
 We haven’t read it yet, but it’s a flap book.
 It’s got great reviews on Amazon, so I may check it out soon!

-Best Children’s Picture Books for the Fall to Read with Pre-K and Kindergarteners
+Best Fall Children’s Books for Pre-K and Kindergarten

 Fair Warning: This book is legit spooky for little kids.
 I think when ole Stan and Jan published this tale back in 1978, children were a bit less fragile.

 My own kids are equipped with imaginations that run away with them from time to time.
 My oldest enjoys it at age 6, but my two year old says the Spooky is Old Tree is “too pooky.”
 He’s not wrong.
 But if what you’re seeking is a legitimately age appropriate scaryish book for Halloween night, this would do the trick for the preschool crew!